 What is the function of a penetrometer?

-A penetrometer is a tool used to measure the resistance of soils, fruits, food samples and subsurfaces to penetration.
+A penetrometer measures the resistance to penetration of soils, fruits, food samples, and subsurfaces.
 It uses a plunger, needle or cone to evaluate firmness, moisture content, approximate unconfined shear strength, tenderness, and vertical penetration.

 What did the penetrometer tell you?